We are Boost Brothers

 In recent years, we have been awarded the prestigious BIM Award for the world’s best public construction project for the usage of building information modelling (2016), and the Finnish construction industry’s quality innovation award for a unique way of considering the user perspective (2015).
 Moreover, the Real Estate Alliance model developed by us has helped our clients reach savings worth millions of euros.

 We are constantly searching for the most productive information in the field of construction.
 We feel at home at international top universities as well as Japanese house factories.
-We have published over 30 peer-reviewed scientific articles and three doctoral theses and have conducted over 100 research conferences around the globe.
+We have managed over 500 R&D projects, published over 40 peer-reviewed scientific articles and three doctoral theses and have conducted over 100 research conferences around the globe.